-Figure 7: Median House Prices to Purchase in the Sub-Market Areas
+Figure 8: Median House Prices to Purchase in the Sub-Market Areas

-Source: GL Hearn, 2020
+Source: GL Hearn based on HMLR and ONS Data, 2020

 - In 2018, the median rental value in South Derbyshire was £595 per month, an increase of 12% since 2011.
-This growth is significantly greater than the County as a whole at 7% but below the East Midlands of 16% and the national average of 20%. - Across the District, the Swadlincote and South sub-market area have the lowest average rental value at £470 per month, compared to £565 per month in the North West and £640 on the Derby Fringe. - In all cases in the table overleaf, lower quartile market rents are in excess of local housing allowance, the maximum benefit amount an eligible household can claim towards their housing costs.
-This means that privately renting is mainly unaffordable for those households on a low income.
+This growth is significantly greater than the County as a whole at 7% but below the East Midlands of 16% and the national average of 20%. - Across the District, the Swadlincote and South sub-market area have the lowest average rental value at £470 per month, compared to £565 per month in the North West and £640 on the Derby Fringe.

+In all cases, as the table overleaf demonstrates, lower quartile market rents are in excess of local housing allowance (LHA), the maximum benefit amount an eligible household can claim towards their housing costs.
+This means that privately renting is mainly unaffordable for those households on a low income and eligible for LHA.